michaelrsweet/lprint/DOCUMENTATION.md

 command, for example:

     sudo snap set lprint auth-service=other

+When using the LPrint package for macOS, you can set these options by creating the "/Library/Application Support/lprint.conf" file and listing the options one per line, for example:

+    sudo vi "/Library/Application Support/lprint.conf"
+    i
+    auth-service=other
+    listen-hostname=localhost
+    :wq

+Other operating systems will look for the "lprint.conf" file in the "/etc" and "/usr/local/etc" directories.

+After changing these options you'll need to restart the server.
+On macOS the `launchctl` command is used:

+    sudo launchctl stop org.msweet.lprint
+    sudo launchctl start org.msweet.lprint

+Similarly, on Linux the `systemctl` command is used:

+    sudo systemctl restart lprint.service

 > *Note:* When you install the LPrint snap on Linux or the package on macOS, the
 > server is automatically run as root.
 When you install from source, a